dszendrei/mant-ufo/README.md

   - clickable icons will refer to subpages.

 There are two subpages under construction.
+All of the pages use different frontend framework but share the NodeJs server.
+Implemented with babel and browserify.

 One is the www.mantufo.herokuapp.com/about
   - will be made with Angular,